careright/smart-form-library/README.md

 This repository aims to at least index, similar to the NSQHS PROMS list, assessments and questionaries used in an Australian clinical setting; an indicator of licencing, a *doi* or other stable URL.

 A secondary goal would be to host community driven forms, with a quality indicator.

+## Contributing

+Assessments index

+* Open a pull request with the assessment name (short code), description
+* Ensure a citation is available - tip, use Pubmed to rapidly generate
+* Where possible, include a DOI URL - this is the primary machine readable reference